 Kaikōmihana Tuarua, Te Pono, te Matatika me te Tautikanga | Deputy Commissioner, Integrity, Ethics & Standards

 Hugo is Deputy Commissioner, Integrity, Ethics & Standards.
-His substantive role is Manager, Innovation and Strategy in the Strategy and Policy Group.
+Prior to his current role, he was Manager, Innovation and Strategy in the Strategy Group.
 Prior to that he was acting Director, Policy in the State Sector Results Group.
 He was also a member of the Performance Hub, a joint team located in the Treasury advising on Public Service reform.
 Prior to joining Te Kawa Mataaho he held management roles in strategy and policy groups within the Ministry for Social Development.
 He has also worked at the Ministry of Justice, Legal Services Agency, Wellington Regional Council and the Ministries of Culture and Heritage and Internal Affairs.

 Thor Gudjonsson (he/him)